-current process, policy, practice, and/or culture that lent population selected for this metric, please use this ± ± e ideal structure.
-What structural changes would be necessary to make to transform this produced cess, policy, practice, or culture toward a more equityminded one?
-(Select all that apply) □ Other □ Business Services XA714 practice/culture would facilitate a shift to equitabl le
+Help Text: Based on your analysis of the current process, policy, practice, and/or culture that impedes equitable outcomes for the student population selected for this metric, please use this opportunity to envision and detail a more ideal structure.
+What structural changes would be necessary to make to transform this process, policy, practice, or culture toward a more equityminded one?
+(Select all that apply)